-Eukaryotic cells have an additional layer of stochasticity in that molecules can be segregated into vesicles or organelles prior to cell division, which are then randomly partitioned among offspring cells.
-Huh and Paulsson (2011) provide a general expression for the variation rendered under this model.
-If it assumed that the number of vesicles per cell are independently distributed, and that the molecules are randomly distributed among vesicles, where \overline{v} and CV(v) are the mean and coefficient of variation of the number of vesicles per cell.
-From Equation 9.9, we know that $CV(n_0) > 1/\sqrt{n}$ and possibly as large as 10.
-Studies of mitochondrial inheritance in the fission yeast S. pombe (Jajoo et al. 2016) and of endosome inheritance in mammalian cell cultures (Bergeland et al. 2001) suggest that the partitioning of such organelles is only slightly less variable than the binomial expectation, which would imply $CV(v) \simeq 1/\sqrt{v}$.
-In addition, we expect the mean number of vesicles (\overline{v}) to be much lower than the mean number of molecules (\overline{n}) per cell.
-Thus, it is clear that the stochastic partitioning of vesicles (described in the second fraction in Equation 9.10) can be a dominant source of intracellular variation unless there is some regulatory mechanism for controlling cargo partitioning among vesicles and vesicle partitioning among offspring cells.
-Moreover, variable organelle partitioning is likely to generate more phenotypic variation among cells than might be expected based just on organelle number.
-For example, because mitochondria are the sites of ATP production in eukaryotic cells, and ATP drives transcription and other cellular processes, mitochondrial partitioning during inheritance can have nonadditive effects on offspring cell performance (das Neves et al. 2010; Johnston et al. 2012).
+Eukaryotic cells have an additional layer of stochasticity in that some molecules are segregated into vesicles or organelles prior to cell division, which are then randomly partitioned among offspring cells.
+Huh and Paulsson57 provide a general expression for the variation rendered under this model.
+If it assumed that the numbers of vesicles per cell are independently distributed, and that the molecules are randomly distributed among vesicles, where \overline{v} and CV(v) are the mean and coefficient of variation of the number of vesicles per cell.
+From Equation 9.9, we know that $CV(n_o) > 1/\sqrt{\overline{n}}$ and possibly as large as 10.
+Studies of mitochondrial inheritance in the fission yeast S. pombe61 and of endosome inheritance in mammalian cell cultures11 suggest that the partitioning of such organelles is only slightly less variable than the binomial expectation, which would imply $CV(v) \simeq 1/\sqrt{v}$.
+In addition, we expect the mean number of vesicles (\bar{v}) to be much lower than the mean number of molecules (\bar{n}) per cell.